-Transportation Strategy 2024–2027 — Cara A. Brown
+Transportation Strategy — Cara A. Brown

 The E2E Outbound Gigamap — one of two system-wide visualizations built for Enterprise Transportation (inbound and outbound).
 This one maps outbound transportation flow, friction points, and critical pairings.
 Deloitte used it to build TMS RFP requirements.
 84.51 used it to identify scalability barriers.
 Teams used it to onboard new members.

-How I Worked
+How I Led

 Not a slide deck.
 A complete operating system — for the strategy and for the team running it.